4paradigm/OpenMLDB/docs/en/quickstart/function_boundary.md

 Therefore, if `offline_path` already exists offline, the `LOAD DATA` command can only modify `symbolic_paths`.
 If `symbolic_paths` already exist offline, the `LOAD DATA` command can be used to modify both `offline_path` and `symbolic_paths`.

-The `errorifexists` option will raise an error if there is offline information for the table.
-It will also result in an error if there is a hard copy when a symbolic link exists or if there is a symbolic link when a hard copy exists.
+The `errorifexists` option will raise an error if there is offline information in the table.
+It will raise errors if performing hard copy when there's soft links, or performing soft copy when a hard copy exisits.

 ### LOAD DATA

 Regardless of whether data is imported online or offline using the `LOAD DATA` command, it is considered an offline job.
 The format rules for source data are the same for both offline and online scenarios.

 It is recommended to use HDFS files as source data.
 This approach allows for successful import whether TaskManager is in local mode, Yarn mode, or running on another host.
-However, if the source data is a local file, the ability to import it smoothly depends on the TaskManager mode and the host where it is running:
+However, if the source data is a local file, the ability to import it smoothly depends on the mode of TaskManager and the host where it is running:

 - In local mode, TaskManager can successfully import source data only if the source data is placed on the same host as the TaskManager process.
 - When TaskManager is in Yarn mode (both client and cluster), a file path cannot be used as the source data address because it is not known on which host the container is running.